 The three classes of directors are Class I Directors, Class II Directors and Class III Directors.
-Abraham Sartani serves as our Class I Director until the close of the annual meeting to be held in 2020; Ilan Cohn serves as our Class II Director until the close of the annual meeting to be held in 2021; and Dr. Pnina Fishman and Mr. Guy Regev serve as our Class III Directors until the close of the annual meeting to be held in 2021; and Dr. Pnina Fishman and Mr. Guy Regev serve as our Class III Directors until the close of the annual meeting to be held in 2021; and Dr. Pnina Fishman and Mr. Guy Regev serve as our Class III Directors until the close of the annual meeting to be held in 2022.
+Ilan Cohn serves as our Class II Director until the close of the annual meeting to be held in 2021; Dr. Pnina Fishman and Mr. Guy Regev serve as our Class III Directors until the close of the annual meeting to be held in 2022 and Abraham Sartani serves as our Class I Director until the close of the annual meeting to be held in 2023.

-Any amendment, replacement or suspension of our Amended and Restated Articles of Association regarding the election of directors, as described above, require a majority of 65% of the voting power represented at the general meeting of our shareholders in person or by proxy and voting thereon, disregarding abstentions from the count of the voting power present and voting, provided that such majority constitutes more than 20% of the Company's then issued and outstanding share capital.
+Any amendment, replacement or suspension of our Amended and Restated Articles of Association regarding the election of directors, as described above, require a majority of 65% of the voting power represented at the general meeting of our shareholders in person or by proxy and voting thereon, disregarding abstentions from the count of the voting power present and voting, provided that such majority constitutes more than 20% of our then issued and outstanding share capital.